Voting in Chelmsford

 Again, you will look for the first letter of your Street Address on the sign above the check-out table.

 When you approach the check-out table, tell the poll worker your street name, then the number of your address, and finally your full name.
 The checker will check your name and tell you to proceed to the ballot box.

 5. Cast Your Ballot

-If the ballot is one-sided (blank on the reverse side), the ballot box attendant will instruct you to flip your ballot "voted side down" or "blank side up."
-This greatly assists election workers at the end of the evening with segregating and counting ballots.
 To deposit your voted ballot in the ballot box, gently place your ballot on the top surface marked with the red arrow and slowly feed your ballot into the slot at the top of the box.
 The electronic tabulator will automatically pull the ballot the rest of the way into the machine (similar to a slot-loading compact disc player).
-The ballot count register located on the very small and hard to read LCD display on the left side of the ballot box will increase by one.
+The ballot count register located on the LCD display on the right side of the tabulator will increase by one.
 Your vote has been cast and counted.

 If the tabulator does not take the ballot:

 The ballot box attendant will examine the LCD display on the left side of the ballot box to determine what the cause for the rejected ballot.
 It could be: an over-voted race, casting a blank ballot, stray marks on the ballot, the ballot was misfed into the machine, the ballot was excessively handled.
 The ballot box attendant will assist the voter to either remedy the ballot or permit the voter to place the ballot in the auxiliary slot.
 These ballots are counted by hand after the polls have closed.

 Once you have cast your ballot, exit the polling place.
 Thank you for voting!